A Bayesian Network View on Acoustic Model-Based Techniques for Robust Speech Recognition: Introduction

 if the statistics of $\z_n$ depend only on time through $\w_n$, i.e., if $\m_{\z|\w_n} = \m_{\z|\w_m}$ and $\C_{\z|\w_n} = \C_{\z|\w_m}$ for $\w_n = \w_m$ and $n,m \in \{1,...,N\}$.

-The remainder of the article is organized as follows: After summarizing the employed Bayesian network view in Section~\ref{sec:bayes}, this perspective is applied to uncertainty decoding in Section~\ref{sec:uncdec}, missing feature techniques in Section~\ref{sec:missfea}, and other model-based approaches in Section~\ref{sec:model_adapt}.
+The remainder of the article is organized as follows: After summarizing the employed Bayesian network view in Section~\ref{sec:bayes} and its difference to existing overview articles in Section~\ref{sec:merit}, this perspective is applied to uncertainty decoding, missing feature techniques, and other model-based approaches in Section~\ref{sec:examples}.
 Finally, conclusions are drawn in Section~\ref{sec:conclusion}.